MukeshAdhvaryu/ASP.NETCore.CQRS.Common/README.md

         // other useful methods...
     }
-### Now consider the follwing methods defined in Command and Query Service classes which are our surrogates in lieu of controllers.
+### Now consider the following methods defined in Command and Query Service classes which are our surrogates in lieu of controllers.

 ### Command Service: